 Step 5 — Equipment Details

 Describe your truck and trailer accurately.
 Brokers use this to match you with appropriate loads.
-If you haul dry van, don't say you have a reefer.
-Misrepresenting your equipment can get you blacklisted.
+If you haul dry van, do not say you have a reefer.
+Misrepresenting your equipment can get you blacklisted with brokers permanently.

 Step 6 — Payment Information